Fair Trade Finals – Spring 2018

-We worked with 65 campaigns on college and high school campuses across the country who have strong relationships with retailers and food service and are influential voices in their communities.
+We worked with 80 campaigns on college and high school campuses in 26 states across the country who have strong relationships with campus administration and food service and are influential voices in their communities.

 Participate with four easy steps:

-1. Sign up.
+- Sign up.
 Fill out the Registration Form to sign up for the program.
-Registration deadline is April 3rd.
+Deadline: April 6.

-4. Post about your event on social media using the hashtag #FTCampaigns
+- Host your event!
+Post about your event on social media using the hashtag #FTCampaigns.

 Here’s what you’ll receive in your event kit: